 For many couples dealing with infertility, IVF (or in vitro fertilization) is their best chance for conceiving a child.
 But unfortunately, this type of treatment isn’t a guaranteed success, and it can be disheartening for couples who experience failed IVF.
 Not only is IVF a significant financial commitment, but those who undergo it also sacrifice a great deal of mental energy due to the stress it can create.

-If you are struggling to conceive through IVF treatments, you deserve to know why it might be failing.
+you deserve to know why it might be failing.
 Our team at Fountain of You has compiled some of the most common causes of failed IVF.
 Keep reading for more information.

 General Causes of Failed IVF